 LMACS Disciplinary Policies are designed to uphold the integrity of the LMACS community and support students in abiding by the LMACS Non-Negotiable Rules and Policies.
 Progressive levels of intervention allow students to reflect upon their behavior.
 Students initially encountering difficulties in meeting the behavior expectations of the school are sent to an LMACS administrator.
 If a student’s behavior is determined by the Executive or Assistant Director to require further action, parents will be notified.
 Some offenses call for immediate action by the Executive or Assistant Director.
 Those offenses and the disciplinary due process procedures are described below.

-Procedural Due Process: A student will not be excluded from school without being afforded appropriate due process as set forth below.
+A student will not be excluded from school without being afforded appropriate due process as set forth below.
 If, however, a student’s continued presence in school poses a danger to persons or property, or materially and substantially disrupts the order of the school, and, in the administrator’s, judgment there is no alternative available to alleviate the danger or disruption, a student who is charged with a disciplinary offense may be removed temporarily from school before receiving due process pursuant to an Emergency Removal (see below for more information).

 Removal from Privileges and Extracurricular Activities

-The principal or his/her designee may remove a student from privileges, such as extracurricular activities and attendance at school-sponsored events, based on the student’s misconduct.
+The principal or their designee may remove a student from privileges, such as extracurricular activities and attendance at school-sponsored events, based on the student’s misconduct.
 A removal from privileges and/or extracurricular activities is not subject to the procedures set forth herein.

 Potential Consequences